petport/import2xls/README.md

 # import2xls
 Easy to use command line based script to import and export data - to and from - xlsx files.
 The script is implemented to fullfil some specific use cases.
-- To extract specific data from an xlsx file, specified by the --master_file option, and put them in a new file under csv format.
+- To extract specific data from an xlsx file (specified by the --master_file option) and put it in a new file under csv format.
 New file's name is specified by the --output_file option.
 - To select specific data from a file (--input_file) and place them in the desired position in another file (--master_file)
 - Because the files needed for our use cases are .xls and .xlsx, a --convert_xlx2xlsx option is provided in order to first convert a .xls file to .xlsx format, and